-Effective January 2026, the One Big Beautiful Bill Act (OBBBA) introduces major changes to how charitable donations are treated for tax purposes.
-If you work with nonprofit organizations, individual donors or financial advisors, understanding these updates is essential for guiding effective charitable giving strategies and providing accurate advice to your clients.
+Effective Jan.
+1, 2026, the law referred to as the One Big Beautiful Bill Act (OBBBA) introduced major changes to how charitable donations are treated for tax purposes.
+If you work with nonprofit organizations, individual donors, or financial advisors, understanding these updates is essential for guiding effective charitable giving strategies and providing accurate advice to your clients.

 Key Changes for Individual Donors